ovaisq/DataTooling/README.md

-### Script that processes HL7 data from JSON files stored in S3 buckets or RedisJSON and stores the transformed/processed data in PostgreSQL schema.
+### ETL Script processes HL7 data from JSON files in S3 buckets or RedisJSON and stores the transformed data in PostgreSQL schema.

 [See LinkedIn Post](https://www.linkedin.com/posts/activity-7109285980343336960-1IGn)